-Recapping our simmed season opener and a classic from the past.
+Recapping our simmed college football season opener and a classic from the past.

 Happy Monday, Cal fans!
 Or, at least, it’s a Monday.
 If we were living in a normal world, you’d be reading a recap of Cal’s season opener against UNLV.
 Sadly, that’s not our reality.